rapyuta-robotics/rapyuta-io-docs/hugo/content/understanding-rio/projects-resources.md

 ## Projects
 Any rapyuta.io resource that you create, allocate and use must belong to a project.
-You can think of a project as the organisational unit for waht you are building.
+You can think of a project as the organisational unit for what you are building.
 A project is made up of the settings, configuration, and other metadata that describe your applications.
 Resources within a single project can work together easily, for example, by communicating through an internal network.
 The